schischa/marcs-custom-wp-functions/README.md

 - Remove the URL field from the comment form.
 - Disable emoji-related scripts, styles, and the TinyMCE emoji plugin.
+- Remove the WordPress logo and links from the admin bar.
+- Replace the "Howdy," greeting in the admin bar with "Hello."

 ## Customization